a1fishie/xmonad-dots/README.md

 # xmonad-dots

-todo: screenshots, rewriting half the star wars saga into the config (three quarters!!!)
+todo: screenshots, rewriting half the star wars saga into the config (nearly done)

 ### include: